Like tenants, California law, (CA Civil Code 1940-1954.05

 Different eviction notices serve different purposes.
 A “Notice to Pay or Quit”, for example, should only be served to tenants who fail to pay rent.
 If a landlord serves the notice for a different lease agreement violation, the tenant eviction process will most likely be dismissed in California courts and they will have to begin again by serving the notice.

 B) It must inform the tenant of the specific violation(s) committed

 Well, it must also provide them with a timeline.
 For example, the 3-Day Notice to Pay or Quit gives the tenant 3 days to either cover the unpaid rent or move out.
 After the initial notice period, California eviction laws state that if the tenant fails to either pay or move out, an eviction lawsuit can be filed against them.

 If a tenant refuses to move out after the California eviction process is over, often the court decides to forcibly remove them from the promises.
 The evictions cannot be classified as retaliatory or else it is classified as discrimination.

 C) It must contain correctly listed information such as:

 - The property address for which rent is paid

-- Date when you made the rent demand to the tenant(s)
+- Date when you, the landlord, made the rent demand to the tenant(s)

 - A certificate of service indicating how the notice was served to the tenant